How to claim compensation from Roads Service

 For internal flooding of living accommodation, the target is six weeks.
 The average timescale for a decision on all other property damage claims is six months.

-To investigate your claim thoroughly, Roads Service Claims Unit may have to check the following:
+To investigate your claim thoroughly, Transport NI (formerly known as Roads Service) Claims Unit may have to check the following:

-- other records held by Roads Service (for example, public complaints)
+- other records held by Transport NI (formerly known as Roads Service) (for example, public complaints)

 - whether or not a contractor or other organisation is involved